You’ve probably heard that quantum computers can solve problems at speed unfathomable to traditional computers.

 Once again, the only data we have is the data from the BLS about physicists.
 Statistics in quantum computing reveal that salaries are likely to go up since big companies like Intel, IonQ, Google, D-Wave, and others are trying to build bigger, faster, and better quantum computers, which will need more skilled professionals to operate.

-Therefore, this bill is proposed to guide and instruct the agencies to train people for quantum computing-related jobs by building five institutes dedicated to quantum computing, in order to overcome the pending shortage of professionals.
+Therefore, this bill is proposed to guide and instruct the agencies to train people for quantum computing-related jobs by building five institutes dedicated to quantum computing.
+It will also help overcome the pending shortage of professionals.
 This bill is yet to be scheduled for the full vote in the House of Senate.

 The first quantum computers operated with 2 qubits in 1998.
 Two years later, we got quantum computer systems of 5 and 7 qubits.
 In 2006 and 2008, quantum computer systems operated with 12 and 28 qubits, respectively.

-Quantum computing will have its primary application in AI, which can become more accurate when it gets feedback.
+22. Quantum computing will have its primary application in AI.

 But it will not stop with artificial intelligence.
 Quantum computing is expected to benefit every industry and revolutionize the modern economy to the same extent electricity did when it was discovered.

 Today’s online security relies on the difficulty to factor large numbers into primes.
 This is a lot to ask for from traditional computers, since searching through every possible factor can take an incredible amount of time, rendering it costly and impractical.